wagnerf42/rayon-logs/README.md

 rayon-logs is a logging extension for the [rayon](https://github.com/rayon-rs/rayon) library.

-logs are performance oriented and should hopefully enable users to enhance applications performances.
+Logs are performance oriented and should hopefully enable users to enhance applications performances.

-here is an example of an svg animation of a merge sort's logs :
+Here is an example of an svg animation of a merge sort's logs :
 ![merge sort animation](merge_sort_sequential_merge.svg)

-you can see all 4 threads executing the fork-join graph of the application with the idle times displayed on the right (click to animate).
+You can see all 4 threads executing the fork-join graph of the application with the idle times displayed on the right (click to animate).

 analyzing this figure you can see: